 The payback period - or breakeven distance - is very sensitive to the extent to which government incentives lower fuel costs relative to the other fuels and lower the upfront expenditure on the vehicle.
 Taxes on Autogas must be low enough relative to those on gasoline and diesel to compensate for the lower mileage of Autogas per litre (due to its lower energy-content-to-volume ratio) and to ensure that the pump price of Autogas is low enough to provide an incentive for motorists to switch fuels.
-In 10 of the 25 countries surveyed, Autogas pump prices per litre for private motorists were less than half those of gasoline in 2018.
-The price of Autogas as a proportion of that of gasoline ranged from 32% in Thailand to 92% in the United States, averaging 53% across all countries.
-Relative to diesel, the price of Autogas averaged 57%.
+In 12 of the 25 countries surveyed, Autogas pump prices per litre for private motorists were less than half those of gasoline in 2019.
+The price of Autogas as a proportion of that of gasoline ranged from 33% in Thailand to 95% in the United States, averaging 52% across all countries.
+Relative to diesel, the price of Autogas averaged 55%.

 The wide variation in Autogas pump prices among the countries surveyed, both in absolute terms and relative to the prices of other fuels, mainly reflects differences in the way automotive fuels are taxed.
-Autogas taxes in 2018 were lower than those on gasoline on a per-litre basis in all the countries surveyed.
+Autogas taxes in 2019 were lower than those on gasoline on a per-litre basis in all the countries surveyed.
 Autogas is totally exempt from excise taxes in China, India, Mexico and Russia.
 The ratio of Autogas taxes to gasoline taxes was by far the highest in the United States; in all the other countries, excise taxes on Autogas were less than half of those on gasoline on a per-litre basis.
-The arithmetic average ratio across all the countries surveyed was 23%.
+The arithmetic average ratio across all the countries surveyed was 25%.
 For diesel, the ratio was 28%, because taxes on diesel were lower than on gasoline in all countries except Australia and the United Kingdom, where they are the same, and Serbia and the United States.

 Financial incentives aimed at the vehicle, in the form of grants or tax credits, can also be effective in offsetting part or all of the cost of conversion or the incremental cost of buying an Autogas vehicle.
-The cost of conversion and installing dual-fuel systems has increased in modern vehicles with the growing sophistication of fuel-injection engine technology.
+The cost of installing dual-fuel systems has increased in modern vehicles with the growing sophistication of fuel-injection engine technology.
 Vehicle incentives are particularly important where fuel taxes generally are low, limiting the scope for savings on running costs.
 Yet the prevalence of such incentives has diminished in recent years, partly because of government budget constraints.
-The central government or local authorities subsidised conversions or OEM purchases in 2018 in just six countries of the countries surveyed here - Italy, Korea (old diesel trucks only), Spain, the United Kingdom (London taxis) and the United States (some states).
+The central government or local authorities subsidised conversions or OEM purchases in 2019 in just six countries of the countries surveyed here - Italy, Korea (old diesel trucks only), Spain, the United Kingdom (London taxis) and the United States (some states).
+Subsidies were reintroduced in France in 2020.
 In some cases, subsidies effectively covered the entire cost of conversion or the additional OEM cost.
-Other countries, including Australia and France, have run similar schemes in recent years.